sinfuljosh/newznab-plusplus/README.md

 Copy the www folder over your current install, replacing files if prompted.

 There are changes required to the db located in `dbchanges.sql`
-Changes to the core newznab+ files are located in `newznab.patch`
+Changes to the core nZEDb+ files are located in `nZEDb.patch`

-There are references to the newznab lib path in each of the plugins in `www/lib/smarty/plugins/` as well.
-You may need to correct the full path that is defined in these until they are coded into the newznab core.
+There are references to the nZEDb lib path in each of the plugins in `www/lib/smarty/plugins/` as well.
+You may need to correct the full path that is defined in these until they are coded into the nZEDb core.
 This is a temporary step... bare with us.

 Configuration
 -------------